coreeng/corectl/doc/adr/0004-history-and-logging.md

 ## Context

-We're analysis our logging requirements.
 We want to have the history of commands that were run on corectl, to facilitate diagnostic of client issues.
 That way, if there is an unexpected error, the user can send us the log files and we can see the commands the user ran, which arguments were used and what was the exact error.